JunoNgx/crisp-game-lib-tutorial/README.md

 ```

-If you have played videogames before, you probably have heard of the concept "cooldown", with which, you need to wait for an interval time before you can use a powerful ability again.
+If you have played videogames before, you probably have heard of the concept "cooldown", with which, you'd need to wait for an interval time before you can use a powerful ability again.
 Though a machine gun is much faster, concept is similar, with a much shorter cooldown time, giving the feeling of bullets being constantly fired.

 Here, the cooldown is set `firingCooldown: G.PLAYER_FIRE_RATE` in the initialisation; and in the update loop, it is perpetually reduced `player.firingCooldown--;` (this is a shorthard for `player.firingCooldown = player.firingCooldown - 1;` in case you are unfamiliar).
 By the time the cooldown is completed `(player.firingCooldown <= 0)`, a bullet is created, it is set back to the intial value of `G.PLAYER_FIRE_RATE`, and the process repeats.
 At the fire rate of `5` (frames), the ship is now firing 12 rounds per second.